-Vacuum Reserve Tanks: Vacuum reservoirs help prevent immediate vacuum loss in case of power failure and extend maximum load weight (higher than 16" Hg [-54 kPa]) and whenever vacuum loss causes pump to re-engage.
+Vacuum Reserve Tanks: Two vacuum reservoirs help prevent immediate vacuum loss in case of power failure and extend maximum load weight (higher than 16" Hg [-54 kPa]) and whenever vacuum loss causes pump to re-engage.
 See appendix for warning buzzer instructions.

-Vacuum Gauges: Dial gauges indicate current vacuum level in positive inches of Hg and negative kPa.
+Vacuum Gauges: Two dial gauges indicate current vacuum level in positive inches of Hg and negative kPa.

-Low Vacuum Warning Light and Buzzer: Red light and audio buzzer are energized until vacuum level is sufficient to lift level in one circuit even if an unexpected vacuum loss occurs in the other one (eg, due to load breakage).
-See appendix for instructions about other options.
+Low Vacuum Warning Light and Buzzer: Red light and audio buzzer are energized until vacuum level is sufficient to lift flat orientation of the load is not compromised by accidental or unexpected forces.